airswap/airswap-cli/README.md

 ...
 ```

-The transaction will be mined and your locator is now on the Indexer.
+The transaction will be mined and your locator is now on the indexer.

 ```bash
 $ yarn indexer:get